JT8D-17/XLua-Utils-for-X-Plane/Documentation/Developer_Reference.md

 #### 4.2 Reading/Writing From/To The Preferences File

-Reading from the preferences file is done with `Preferences_Read(inputfile,outputtable)`, where _"inputfile"_ is the path to the target file (usually the `Xlua_Utils_PrefsFile` variable) and _"outputtable"_ the name of the table that parsed data is output to.
+Reading from the preferences file is done with `Preferences_Read(inputfile,outputtable)`, where _"inputfile"_ is the path to the target file (usually the `XLuaUtils_PrefsFile` variable) and _"outputtable"_ the name of the table that parsed data is output to.
 Only lines matching the unique identifier string of _"outputtable"_ are read, the rest is ignored.

-Writing to the preferences file is done with `Preferences_Write(inputtable,outputfile)`, where _"inputtable"_ the name of the table that data is read from and _"outputfile"_ is the path to the target file (usually the `Xlua_Utils_PrefsFile` variable).
+Writing to the preferences file is done with `Preferences_Write(inputtable,outputfile)`, where _"inputtable"_ the name of the table that data is read from and _"outputfile"_ is the path to the target file (usually the `XLuaUtils_PrefsFile` variable).
 The writing process is selective, i.e. any data present in _"outputfile"_ that is not part of _"inputtable"_ is retained.